 Research Seminar Series: The IHPI Research Seminar Series is a lecture-based program designed to share innovative health services research topics, studies, and programs with an audience primarily comprised of clinicians, faculty, research staff, and students from a variety of disciplines.

-Mentor Coffee Hour Series: Mentoring coffee hours provide early and mid-career IHPI members with an informal introduction to different mentorship and leadership styles of senior faculty.
+Mentor Office Hour Series: Mentoring coffee hours provide early and mid-career IHPI members with an informal introduction to different mentorship and leadership styles of senior faculty.

 Online Course: Impacting the Opioid Crisis - Prevention, Education, and Practice for Non-Prescribing Providers: This free, self-paced open learning course is designed to help non-prescribing healthcare, behavioral health, dental and social services professionals understand every facet of the opioid crisis.